fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 Parent.superclass
 => Object
 ```
-Through the magic of inheritance, a subclass can override a superclass’s method.
-Method overriding is one way in which Ruby implements polymorphism.
+Through the magic of inheritance, a subclass can override a superclass’s method. *Method overriding is one way in which Ruby implements polymorphism*.
 ```
 class Child < Parent
   def say_hi